SIGGRAPH 2021 Committee

 General Submissions Chair

-My educational background is in architecture, and I was a faculty member at Drexel University for about a decade.
-Since then, I have held roles in production and engineering across visual effects, feature animation, VR/AR, and game development.
-I enjoy spending time with my wife and 8-year-old daughter in a wide range of outdoor activities (skiing, running, hiking, biking, etc.), and, when I can make time, brewing (and tasting) beer.
+My educational background is in architecture.
+Following that, I was a faculty member at Drexel University for about a decade.
+Since then, I have held roles in production and engineering across visual effects, feature animation, VR/AR/XR, and real-time graphics development.
+When not working, I enjoy spending time with my wife and 9-year-old daughter in a wide range of outdoor activities (skiing, running, hiking, biking).

 Immersive Pavilion Chair